citusdata/podyn/README.md

 The changes are processed in batches and new fields are added to the table as columns.
 The changes are translated into DELETE or INSERT INTO ..
 ON CONFLICT (UPSERT) statements that are sent to postgres using a connection pool in such a way that the ordering of changes to the same key is preserved.

 After loading a batch of changes into the database, a checkpoint is made.
 If the tool is restarted, it will continue from its last checkpoint.
+The checkpoints are stored in DynamoDB tables prefixed with `d2p_migration_`.